tbayart/EliteVA-legacy/README.md

 EliteVA converts a ton of in-game events to macro commands.
 For example, retracting your gear will trigger the `((EliteAPI.Ship.Gear))` command, while cracking an ateriod will trigger the `((EliteAPI.AsteroidCracked))` event.

-A list of all supported in-game events can be found [on the documentation website](https://docs.somfic.com/project/eliteapi/eliteva).

 ## Variables
 ```
 {BOOl:EliteAPI.Gear}
 ```
 A number of variables are made available through EliteVA, these variables are synced with the game.
 For example, `{BOOl:EliteAPI.Gear}` holds the the value of the ship's landing gear, and `{BOOL:MassLocked}` contains information on whether or not you're currently mass-locked.

-A list of all supported variables can be found [on the documentation website](https://docs.somfic.com/project/eliteapi/eliteva).
+A list of all active variables are written to the `ActiveVariables.txt` file in your installation directory.

 ## Bindings
 ```